syophie/barista-buddy-milk-optimisation/README.md

 - Milk waste (by milk type / by barista)

 **Maximise**
-- Milk quality
-  - freshness
-  - avoiding over‑stretching or under‑filling
+- Milk quality (by freshness, avoiding over‑stretching or under‑filling)

 **Subject to**
 - Order integrity (each drink still receives what it requires)